New Vehicle Sales – April 2022

-Toyota continue to enjoy a strong lead in the new passenger vehicle sales segment, claiming 38.9% of the on a year-to-date basis, followed by Volkswagen with a 19.3% share and slightly up from the previous month.
-They were followed by Kia and Suzuki with 7.3% and 4.9% of the market, respectively, leaving the remaining 29.5% of the market to other brands.
+Toyota continues to lead the new passenger vehicle sales segment with 36.8% of the segment sales year-to-date, followed by Volkswagen with 20.4% of the market share.
+The two top brands maintained their large gap over the rest of the market with Kia and Suzuki following with 7.9% and 6.1% of the market, respectively, leaving the remaining 28.8% of the market to other brands.

-On a year-to-date basis, Toyota remained the leader in the light commercial vehicle space with a 60.9% market share and an increase from the previous month.
-Nissan came in second place claiming a market share of 10.3%, also slightly higher than in the previous month.
-Hino remain the leader in the medium commercial vehicle space claiming 36.1% of the market share, followed by Toyota with a market share of 19.4%.
-Scania remained number one in the heavy and extra-heavy commercial vehicle segment with 30.4% of the market share year-to-date.
+On a year-to-date basis, Toyota maintained its dominance in the light commercial vehicle space with a 60.6% market share, followed by Nissan with 10.7% of the market.
+Hino leads the medium commercial vehicle segment with 37.7% of sales year-to-date.
+Scania remained number one in the heavy and extra-heavy commercial vehicle segment with 27.3% of the market share year-to-date.

 The Bottom Line

-Private sector credit (PSCE) increased by N$2.44 billion or 2.2% m/m in February, bringing the cumulative credit outstanding to N$113.1 billion.
-On a year-on-year basis, private sector credit grew by 7.1% y/y in February, quicker than the already relatively high 4.8% y/y growth recorded in January.
-As was the case in January, the growth was primarily driven by a substantial increase of N$2.3 billion in claims on non-resident private sectors.
-On a 12-month cumulative basis N$7.47 billion worth of credit was extended to the private sector.
-Of this cumulative issuance, individuals took up N$1.74 billion, corporates increased their borrowings by N$1.18 billion and the non-resident private sectors took up N$4.56 billion.
+Private sector credit (PSCE) rose by N$1.35 billion or 1.2% m/m in March, bringing the cumulative credit outstanding to N$114.4 billion.
+On a year-on-years basis, private sector credit grew by 8.7% y/y, compared to the 7.1% y/y growth recorded in February.
+The growth was however again largely driven by a substantial increase in claims on non-resident private sectors.
+Normalising for this sees March PSCE growth at -0.9% m/m and 1.7% y/y.
+On a 12-month cumulative basis N$9.17 billion worth of credit was extended to the private sector.
+N$1.40 billion worth of credit has been extended to individuals on a 12-month cumulative basis, while corporates took up N$835 million.
+The non-resident private sector increased their borrowings by N$6.94 billion.

 Credit Extension to Individuals